toyokazu/fluent-plugin-festival/README.md

 - **resource** (at least one entry is required): The target resources to obtain sensor data. multiple resources can be specified by multiple <resource> tags.
 If a user wants to specify different polling interval for each resource, it must be specified different <source> tags.
   - **path** (at least one entry is required): The target resource path name should be specified.
 The pathname should specify only under aggregator part and target data type.
 Currently, only "current_data" type is supported.
  (e.g. /aggregators/IOT-0/testbeds/jose/resources/train_station_hyogo001_barometer-info-value/current_data).
+  - **fixed_location**: The target resource location can be specified by longitude and latitude values as an array, e.g. [135.0, 35.0].
+The specified location is added to each sensor data.
+  - **require_location**: If the target resource is moving object, its dynamic location must be obtained from FESTIVAL platform.
+When this option is specified, the resource location is retrieved via REST API.

 If the time field is empty, this plugin automatically set the finished time of data downloading.
 If multiple sensor data specified simultaneously, the time difference may become larger than single datum case.
 A sample data format is shown below.

 ```
 {
   "resourceName": "/aggregators/IOT-0/testbeds/jose/resources/hyogo001_barometer-info-value/current_data",
+  "location":{"lon":135.0,"lat":35.0},
   "dataValue": "1001.16"
 }
 ```